 According to Arreguín’s website, the Pathways project will also include resources for “rapid rehousing” assistance, citing “regional” success in similar programs—again, we may consider San Francisco as the model.
 The vast majority of people who receive assistance through San Francisco’s rapid rehousing are relocated outside of the city; in 2017, approximately 88% of families in rapid rehousing were forced to leave the city, sometimes as far away as Stockton and Sacramento.
 The more remote from San Francisco, the more these families are disconnected from their communities and familiar networks of support, and the more likely they are to return homeless after the subsidies expire.
 Close to half of unhoused families fail out of similar rapid rehousing in Seattle, and many end up worse off than before entering the program.

 As with Homeward Bound, it is difficult to accurately assess San Francisco’s rapid rehousing because the program does not track families beyond one year of rental assistance.
 After the subsidies run out, many families may end up homeless again because they are unable to find sufficient income to pay rising rents, whether in San Francisco or elsewhere.
-According to a May 2017 report by a researcher at UC Berkeley’s School of Social Welfare, the status of more than sixty percent of families was unknown after one year of rental assistance through rapid rehousing.
+According to a May 2017 report by a researcher at UC Berkeley’s School of Social Welfare, the status of more than 60% of families was unknown after one year of rental assistance through rapid rehousing.
 This study was challenged by city officials, one of whom reported: “We find 88% outside of SF and 93% within SF were stably housed.
 RRH (rapid rehousing) programs work.”
 But the city calculates “stably housed” as a percentage of only those families whose status is known—once a family is “out of the system,” they are no longer the city’s concern.

 “Pathways” to Gentrification